JustSleightly/SleightlyBall/README.md

 <blockquote>

-This is a known issue if the other player has mods in VRChat known to affect safety/performance.
-For example, Advanced Safety for Melonloader, or AntiCrash on some private clients.
+This is a known issue if the other player has mods in VRChat.
+So far, I've confirmed and tested the AvatarHider mod to be one cause, but some clients with avatar hiding features work fine, so this is particular to just the MelonLoader standalone mod.
+There may be other mods that cause this issue.
 This is mostly out of my control, as this has to do with the current VRChat World Physics fix, and will hopefully be resolved by the upcoming Avatar Dynamics update.
-I'm slowly looking into the possibility of remedying it but don't be too hopefuly since mods aren't technically my problem.
+I'm slowly looking into the possibility of remedying it but don't be too hopeful since mods aren't technically my problem.

 </details>